ben-grande/qusal/salt/sys-git/README.md

 | Init  | True | False | False | False |
 | Validates Git communication | False | False | True | False |
 | Verifies tag signature | False | False | True | False |

+## Security

+It is not possible to filter Git's stdout from a Qrexec call as it is used by the local running git process.

 ## Installation